 This woody, floral musk was created by legendary perfumers Jean-Louis Sieuzac and Maurice Roger.

-This cologne is a bold, masculine fragrance that mixes main scents of leather and violet.
-Opening notes consist of lavender, mandarin orange, hawthorn, nutmeg, cedar, bergamot, chamomile, and lemon.
-The middle, second layer consists of nutmeg, honeysuckle, sandalwood, violet, and cedar.
+Opening notes are all about lavender, mandarin orange, hawthorn, nutmeg, cedar, bergamot, chamomile, and lemon.
+The middle, the second layer consists of nutmeg, honeysuckle, sandalwood, violet, and cedar.
 The base notes contain leather and vetiver, giving off those strong, earthy smells.
-Most noticeable is the leather scent — some describe a petrol / gas scent.
-Don't be mistaken - even though violet is a main accord in this cologne, it is not a floral fragrance.
-It is very masculine.

-The brown and red start out deep at the top, then transition into a vibrant orange-yellow towards the bottom of the bottle.
-The appearance closely resembles colors of the sun or fire, and it as if you can almost see the heat coming from the bottle.
+Fahrenheit cologne comes in a smooth, glass bottle that is brownish-red and yellow in color.
+The brown and redstart out deep at the top, then transition into a vibrant orange-yellow towards the bottom of the bottle.
+And it closely resembles colors of the sun or fire, and it as if you can almost see the heat coming from the bottle.

-The presentation is very fitting for the name “Fahrenheit".
+The presentation is very fitting for the name “Fahrenheit.”
 A generous amount of fragrance is released with one spray, and you can also adjust how much comes out with each spritz.
 The top clicks into place to ensure a tight close.

-This Dior Fahrenheit cologne is more suitable for the fall and winter seasons, or in the colder months of spring.
+Dior’s Fahrenheit cologne is more suitable for the fall and winter seasons, or in the colder months of spring.
 Because it is an intense, bold fragrance, I wouldn’t wear it in the summer seasons, or any particularly warm days.

-As far as versatility goes however, I would not rank this cologne high on that scale.
-Although some men prefer these strong scents and always want to project masculinity, some find it too overbearing and inappropriate for certain occasions.
+As far as versatility goes, however, I would not rank this cologne high on that scale.
+Although some men prefer these strong scents and always want to project masculinity, some find it overbearing and inappropriate for certain occasions.

 Sillage and Longevity

-Fahrenheit cologne is long-lasting, about six hours or so, though it will still linger throughout the whole day.
-Some of the more recent formulas aren’t as intense for as long as the original ones were that gave off a strong projection for 10+ hours.
-Also remember that the projection and longevity is going to vary from person to person, depending on your activity level and how well your skin holds a fragrance.
+Fahrenheit cologne is long-lasting, about six hours or so, though it will still linger through the whole day.
+Some of the more recent formulas aren’t as intense as the originals that gave off a strong projection for 10+ hours.
+Also, it’s important to remember that projection and longevity will vary from person to person, depending on your activity level and how well your skin holds a fragrance.